SUZANNE: 2011, AGE 47

 TINA: 2011, AGE 34

 Hello, In April 1996, I went in to have a full hysterectomy.
 I remember waking up and hearing the doctor talking to my family.
 I was awake enough to ask him questions and whether I was okay.
 He told me my ovaries were fully covered with cancer.
 He then told me I had CA125 ovarian stage 3 cancer.
 I was so scared I could not speak.
 All I thought about was my 3 children.
-And how would I be able to take care of them sick?
+And how would I be able to take care of them sick with Cancer?
 I started chemo the next week.
 For 3 months, I was so sick and lost weight.
 Then, I stopped taking them.
 I am here today, folks, because I know God has a purpose for me to be here.
 It’s been 15 years.
 We serve an awesome God.
 Always go and get a check by HPV Swab Tests yearly.
 God Bless

 ALICIA: 2011, AGE 50